prajal/Trading_bot/README.md

-###SuperTrend Trading Bot v2.0######
+# SuperTrend Trading Bot

-An automated algorithmic trading bot implementing the SuperTrend strategy for NSE (Indian Stock Market) using Zerodha Kite Connect API.
-Features dynamic capital management, real-time position synchronization, and MIS leverage support.
+An automated trading system for the Indian stock market (NSE) using the SuperTrend indicator.
+The bot supports live trading, backtesting, and data analysis, with robust risk management and flexible data handling.
+It is designed for use with Zerodha Kite Connect API and supports dynamic capital management, real-time position sync, and MIS leverage.

+---

+## 📖 Project Overview

+- **Strategy**: Uses the SuperTrend indicator for buy/sell signals.
+- **Dual Data Approach**: (Live/Analysis) Uses NIFTY 50 data for signal generation and NIFTYBEES for trade execution, closely tracking the index with ETF liquidity.
+- **Modular**: CLI, analysis, historical data download, and backtesting are all script-driven and flexible.

+---

 ## 🚀 Key Features